rsca7213/budget-webapp/README.md

 ![CI/CD Actions](https://github.com/rsca7213/budget-webapp/actions/workflows/api.yml/badge.svg)
 ![CI/CD Actions](https://github.com/rsca7213/budget-webapp/actions/workflows/web.yml/badge.svg)

 This is a simple web application that allows users to track their expenses and incomes.
 The application is built Angular for the frontend and Nest.js for the backend.

+**NOTE**: This code is very much a WIP and is incomplete at the moment.

 ## 📚 Prerequisites - Before installing and running the app